jamesturk/scrapeghost/docs/openai.md

 ## Prompts

-The OpenAI APIs provide a chat-like interface, where there are three roles: *system*, *user*, and *assistant*.
+The OpenAI API provides a chat-like interface, where there are three roles: *system*, *user*, and *assistant*.
 The *system* commands provide guidance to the *assistant* on how it should perform its tasks.
 The *user* provides a query to the *assistant*, which is then answered.

 In practice, this results in a prompt that looks like something this: